 - Add the bacon to a heavy pot over medium heat.
 Cook until browned.
 Remove to a paper towel-lined plate and set aside.

 - Peel potatoes and cut into one-inch cubes.
 Add to a heavy pot with cold, salted water and bring to a boil.
-Cook until fork-tender, approx. 10-12 minutes once boiling.
+Cook until fork-tender, approx. 10-12 minutes.

-- Meanwhile, add the cream, butter, and ranch dressing mix to a small saucepan over low heat.
-Warm the cream until the butter is melted and whisk to incorporate the ranch mix.
+- Meanwhile, add the cream, butter, and 1½ tablespoons ranch dressing mix to a small saucepan over low heat.
+Warm the cream until the butter is melted, whisking to incorporate the ranch seasoning.

 - When the potatoes are fork-tender, drain.
 Add the cream cheese to the hot pot.
 Using a ricer, rice the potatoes into the warm pot.
 The potatoes will need to be riced in batches.
 (The hot potatoes will soften the cream cheese).

 - Pour the warm cream and butter mixture over the potatoes.
 Stir until well-combined, being careful not to overmix.
 Additional cream can be added if needed.
-Fold in the shredded cheddar cheese and most of the bacon (reserving some for topping).
+Fold in the shredded cheddar cheese and bacon, reserving some for topping.

 - Taste and season with salt and pepper as needed.

-- Spoon the mashed potatoes into a serving dish.
+- To serve immediately, spoon the mashed potatoes into a serving dish.
 Top with extra cheese and the reserved bacon.
 Bake in a 400℉ oven for 5-10 minutes to melt the cheese., and then garnish with the chopped scallions.

-- Spoon the mashed potatoes into an oven-safe casserole dish.
+- To reheat later, spoon the mashed potatoes into an oven-safe casserole dish.
 Cool completely.
 Cover with plastic wrap and refrigerate.
 When ready to reheat, bring the casserole dish to room temperature.
 Cover with foil and bake in a 350℉ oven until warmed through, approx. 35-45 minutes.
 Top with cheese and bacon and bake for another 5 minutes to melt the cheese.
 Top with scallions and serve.

 Notes